-We operate the digital properties for the What to Expect brand, the leading pregnancy and parenting media resource.
+We own and operate the BabyCenter brand, the leading global digital pregnancy and parenting resource.
+BabyCenter operates 10 international versions in nine different languages along with multiple international app editions delivered via websites, mobile apps and online communities.
+We also operate the digital properties for the What to Expect brand, a leading pregnancy and parenting media resource.
 Based on the best-selling pregnancy book, What to Expect When You're Expecting, by author Heidi Murkoff, the What to Expect website and mobile applications contain content on conception planning and pregnancy, as well as information on newborns and toddlers.